Do not Repeat Yourself – DRY rule

 vs. Write Everything Twice – WET rule

-Following the WET rule will:
+Following the WET rule:

-• Increase the difficulty of change
+• Increases the likelihood of inconsistencies.

 To prevent duplication and follow the DRY rule, we can write custom functions.

-Functions are ‘self contained’ sets of commands that accomplish a specific task.
+Functions are ‘self-contained’ sets of commands that accomplish a specific task.

-Functions usually ‘take in’ data or parameter values (these inputs are called ‘function arguments’), process it, and ‘return’ a result.
+Functions usually ‘take in’ data or parameter values (these inputs are called ‘function arguments’), process them, and ‘return’ a result.
 You’ve already used several functions in this tutorial; for example rnorm(n, mean, sd), where n, mean, and sd are inputs and the result is a random sample from the normal distribution.
 The only difference here is that you are writing the function yourself.
 Once a function is written, it can be used over and over again by calling its name, just like other functions such as rnorm().

 To write your own function, use the function function: